Fundnation/Fund-Raiser/README.md

 # Fund-Raiser

 ## Purpose
-This repo is built for the purpose of the Dfinity hackathon
+This repo is built for the Dfinity hackathon